quasarstream/PHP-FFmpeg-video-streaming/README.md

 ```

 ### Saving Files
-There are three options to save your packaged video files:
+There are several options to save your packaged files.

 #### 1. To a Local Path
 You can pass a local path to the `save` method.
 If there was no directory in the path, then the package auto makes the directory.